k3s-io/docs/docs/installation/registry-mirror.md

 Images imported via [air-gap image tar files](./airgap.md#manually-deploy-images-method) are pinned in containerd to ensure that they remain available and are not pruned by Kubelet garbage collection.

+The peer to peer port can changed from 5001 by setting the `K3S_P2P_PORT` environment variable for the K3s service.
+The port must be set to the same value on all nodes.
+Changing the port is unsupported and not recommended.

 ### Requirements

 When the embedded registry mirror is enabled, all nodes must be able to reach each other via their internal IP addresses, on TCP ports 5001 and 6443.